 Do not use a higher rated fuse as this can cause severe damage.
-If a fuse has burnt out.
-Source of malfunction should be determined and corrected before restarting.
+If a fuse has burnt out, the source of malfunction should be determined and corrected before restarting.
 See an authorized Sea-Doo sport boat dealer for servicing.

-If nothing at all is working, check main fuses located close to battery in engine compartment.
+If nothing at all is working, check main fuses located close to battery switch in engine compartment.

-NOTE: There are spare fuses in rubber holders attached to the top of MPEM.
+NOTE: There are spare fuses in rubber holders attached to the top of the fuse block.